-DU considers the following characteristics in the credit report to assess the creditworthiness of borrowers who have traditional credit histories: credit history, delinquent accounts, installment accounts, revolving credit use, public records, foreclosures, collection accounts and inquiries.
-The following additional mortgage risk factors are also evaluated: the borrower's equity and LTV ratio, liquid reserves, loan purpose, loan term, loan amortization type, occupancy type, debt-to-income ratio, housing expense ratio, property type, self-employment, and co-borrowers.
+DU considers the following characteristics in the credit report to assess the creditworthiness of borrowers who have traditional credit histories: credit history, delinquent accounts, installment accounts, rent payment history, revolving credit use, public records, foreclosures, collection accounts and inquiries.
+The following additional mortgage risk factors are also evaluated: the borrower's equity and LTV ratio, liquid reserves, loan purpose, loan term, loan amortization type, occupancy type, debt-to-income ratio, housing expense ratio, property type, and variable income.
 DU performs a comprehensive evaluation, weighing each factor based on the amount of risk it represents and its importance to the recommendation.
 DU analyzes the results of this evaluation along with the evaluation of the borrower's credit profile to arrive at the underwriting recommendation for the loan case file.
 As part of Fannie Mae's normal business operations, DU is reviewed regularly to determine whether its risk analysis is appropriate based on new data and actual loan performance information.

 Upon completion of its assessment, DU issues a DU Underwriting Findings report.
-The DU Underwriting Findings report summarizes the overall risk assessment and whether the loan is eligible for delivery to Fannie Mae, and lists the steps necessary for the loan seller to complete the processing of the loan file.
+The DU Underwriting Findings report summarizes the overall risk assessment and whether the loan is eligible for delivery to Fannie Mae, and lists the steps necessary to complete the processing of the loan file.
 If the loan is ineligible for delivery to Fannie Mae, the report indicates specific reasons, such as a credit score below Fannie Mae's minimum requirements.
 This is typically the first report viewed by an underwriter or a loan officer after the loan case file has been underwritten with DU.

-DU also provides specific messages for each individual loan case file to assist loan sellers in processing and closing loans.
-These include a number of "potential red flag" messages designed to help the loan seller detect inconsistencies in the loan case file.
-Neither the presence nor absence of these messages alters the loan seller's responsibility to ensure accurate information in all areas of the loan process or otherwise comply with applicable law, including the Fair Credit Reporting Act.
+DU also provides specific messages for each individual loan case file to assist in processing and closing loans.
+These include a number of "potential red flag" messages designed to help detect inconsistencies in the loan case file.
+Neither the presence nor absence of these messages alters the responsibility of parties to ensure accurate information in all areas of the loan process or otherwise comply with applicable law, including the Fair Credit Reporting Act.

-When underwriting loan case files through DU, the loan seller remains responsible for employing prudent underwriting judgment in assessing whether a loan should be approved and delivered to Fannie Mae.
-The loan seller must confirm the accuracy and completeness of the borrower, property, and credit report information submitted to DU, making sure that it did not fail to submit any data that might have affected the DU recommendation.
-The loan seller must ensure the loan complies with all of the verification messages and approval conditions specified in the DU Underwriting Findings report; apply due diligence when reviewing the loan file documentation; and determine if there is any potentially derogatory or contradictory information that is not part of the data analyzed by DU.
-The loan seller must also take action when erroneous data in the credit report or contradictory or derogatory information in the loan file would justify additional investigation or would provide grounds for a decision that is different from the recommendation that DU delivered.
+When underwriting loan case files through DU, the loan originator/seller remains responsible for employing prudent underwriting judgment in assessing whether a loan should be approved and delivered to Fannie Mae.
+The loan originator/seller is responsible for the accuracy and completeness of the borrower, property, and credit report information submitted to DU, making sure that it did not fail to submit any data that might have affected the DU recommendation.
+The loan originator/seller is responsible for ensuring that the loan complies with all of the verification messages and approval conditions specified in the DU Underwriting Findings report; applying due diligence when reviewing the loan file documentation; and determining if there is any potentially derogatory or contradictory information that is not part of the data analyzed by DU.
+The loan originator/seller must also take action when erroneous data in the credit report or contradictory or derogatory information in the loan file would justify additional investigation or would provide grounds for a decision that is different from the recommendation that DU delivered.
+Loan sellers are ultimately responsible to Fannie Mae for the originator's underwriting judgment, use of DU and compliance with DU recommendations.

-In 2018, Fannie Mae made adjustments to the DU credit risk assessment to account for 2018 market conditions (rising interest rates, waning refinances, and higher loan-to-value lending).
-Fannie Mae continues to closely monitor loan acquisitions and market conditions and, as appropriate, make changes in Fannie Mae's eligibility criteria so that the loans it acquires are consistent with its risk appetite.
+Fannie Mae closely monitors loan acquisitions and market conditions and, as appropriate, make changes in Fannie Mae's eligibility criteria so that the loans it acquires are consistent with its risk appetite.